Billy Joel: 1979–1983: Glass Houses and The Nylon Curtain

-His next release, Songs in the Attic, was composed of live performances of lesser-known songs from the beginning of his career.
-It was recorded at larger US arenas and in intimate night club shows in June and July 1980.
+Joel's next release, Songs in the Attic, was composed of live performances of lesser-known songs from the beginning of his career.
+It was recorded at larger US arenas and in intimate nightclub shows in June and July 1980.
 This release introduced many fans, who discovered Joel when The Stranger became a smash in 1977, to many of his earlier compositions.
 The album reached No. 8 on the Billboard chart and produced two hit singles: "Say Goodbye to Hollywood" (No. 17), and "She's Got a Way" (No. 23).
-It sold over 3 million copies.
-Although not as successful as some of his previous albums, the album was still considered a success by Joel.
+It sold over three million copies.
+Although not as successful as some of his previous albums, it was still considered a success by Joel.

-The next wave of Joel's career commenced with the recording of his next studio album, The Nylon Curtain.
-With it, Joel became more ambitious with his songwriting, trying his hand at writing topical songs like "Allentown" and "Goodnight Saigon".
-Joel has stated that he wanted the album to communicate his feelings about the American Dream and how changes in American politics during the Reagan years meant that "all of a sudden you weren't going to be able to inherit [the kind of life] your old man had."
+The next wave of Joel's career commenced with the recording of The Nylon Curtain.
+With it, Joel became more ambitious with his songwriting, which included highly topical songs like "Allentown" and "Goodnight Saigon".
+Joel has stated that he wanted the album to communicate his feelings about the American Dream and how changes in American politics during the Reagan administration meant that "all of a sudden you weren't going to be able to inherit [the kind of life] your old man had."
 He also tried to be more ambitious in his use of the recording studio.
 Joel said that he wanted to "create a sonic masterpiece" on The Nylon Curtain.
 So he spent more time in the studio, crafting the sound of the album, than he had on any previous album.
-Production of The Nylon Curtain began in the fall of 1981.
-However, production was temporarily delayed when Joel was involved in a serious motorcycle accident on Long Island on April 15, 1982, severely injuring his hands.
-Still, Joel quickly recovered from his injuries, and the album only ended up being delayed by a few months.
+Production of The Nylon Curtain began in the fall of 1981, but was delayed for several months after Joel was involved in a serious motorcycle accident on April 15, 1982.
+The bone in his left thumb was crushed and his other wrist dislocated in the incident, when he hit and was flipped over a car which had run a red light at an intersection on Long Island.

-In 1982, he embarked on a brief tour in support of the album.
-From one of the final shows of the tour, Joel made his first video special, Live from Long Island, which was recorded at the Nassau Veterans Memorial Coliseum in Uniondale, New York on December 30, 1982.
-It was originally broadcast on HBO in 1983 before it became available on VHS.
+In October 1982, Joel embarked on a brief tour to support the album, and recorded his first video special, Live from Long Island, at the Nassau Veterans Memorial Coliseum in Uniondale, New York on December 29.
+This was first broadcast on HBO on July 24, 1983, before being released on VHS.
+At the following year's Grammy Awards,it was nominated for the Best Video Album.

-The Nylon Curtain went to No. 7 on the charts, partially due to heavy airplay on MTV for the videos to the singles "Allentown" and "Pressure".
+The Nylon Curtain went to No. 7 on the charts, partially due to heavy airplay on MTV for the videos to the singles "Allentown" and "Pressure", both directed by Russell Mulcahy.